Undergraduate Course

 Our expert staff

 At Essex you learn from the best.
-Led by a team of talented and experienced journalists, our course places a strong emphasis on good writing, independence, accuracy and ethical practice, the values that have always underpinned the best journalism.
+Led by a team of talented and experienced journalists, our course places a strong emphasis on engaging writing and up-to-date digital skills alongside core principles such as accuracy, balance and ethical practice.

-• Dr Alexandros Antoniou is lecturer in media law.
+• Dr Alexandros Antoniou is a Senior Lecturer in media law as well as a legal affairs correspondent for the European Audiovisual Observatory.
 His research interests lie principally in the fields of communications law, intellectual property asset management and cybercrime.

 Throughout the course you will also hear regularly from visiting lecturers and teachers who are leading figures in different branches of journalism, and who provide an important link to an extended network of industry practitioners.